HewlettPackard/squest/docs/dev/plugins/validators.md

 In squest, go into `Service Catalog --> Manage Services --> Operations --> Survey`

-For each field of the Tower survey of the selected operation you can now add one or more validator.
+For each field of the Ansible controller survey of the selected operation you can now add one or more validator.